scalar-labs/scalar-kubernetes/docs/DeployScalarDLHelm.md

 * An authority to pull `scalarlabs/scalar-ledger` and `scalarlabs/scalardl-schema-loader-cassandra` docker repositories.
   * `scalar-ledger` and `scalardl-schema-loader-cassandra` are available to only our partners and customers at the moment.

+* Please make sure all cassandra nodes are started

 Note that this document assumes a Kubernetes cluster has been already created and you have access to it.

 ## Preparation